mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 passengers.
-It is the archetypal tramp freighter and common among adventuring groups and mercenary bands, often retrofitted with turrets, weapons and other ‘special’ modifications.
+It is the archetypal tramp freighter and common among adventuring groups and mercenary bands, often retrofitted with turrets, weapons and other ‘special' modifications.
 As such,

 FREE TRADER **TYPE:A (BEOWULF CLASS)**